RMIT Study Support Scholarship

 - be an Australian or New Zealand citizen, an Australian permanent resident or a permanent humanitarian visa holder

-- be enrolled full-time in the standard semester 1 and 2 in a certificate IV, diploma, degree or postgraduate by coursework program at RMIT in 2018 (or part-time with exceptional circumstances)
+- be enrolled full-time in the standard semester 1 and 2 in a certificate IV, diploma, degree or postgraduate by coursework program at RMIT (or part-time with exceptional circumstances)

 - be enrolled in a program with a duration of at least one semester

 - be able to demonstrate financial and/or educational disadvantage such as: